-be the forgetful functor from abelian group objects to grouplike commutative monoid objects.
-We recall that the symmetric monoidal structure on cocommutative coalgebras is the cartesian one.
-Hence, grouplike commutative monoids will have the strucure of $E_{\infty}$-algebras in the symmetric monoidal $\infty$-category of $R^{un}_{\formalgroup}$-modules.
-In particular we obtain a commutative and cocommutative bialgebra, so we can take $\Spec(\mathcal{H})$; this will be a grouplike commutative monoid object in the category of affine spectral schemes over $\Spec(R^{un}_{\formalgroup})$.
-Since Cartier duality commutes with base change (cf. Proposition \ref{basechangeinspectralsetting}), we conclude that $\Spec(\mathcal{H})$ base-changes to $\mathsf{Fix}_{\formalgroup}$ under the map $ R^{un}_{\formalgroup}$. \end{proof}
+be the forgetful functor from abelian group objects to group-like commutative monoid objects.
+We recall that the symmetric monoidal structure on cocommutative coalgebras is the Cartesian one.
+Hence group-like commutative monoids will have the structure of $E_{\infty}$-algebras in the symmetric monoidal $\infty$-category of $R^{\un}_{\formalgroup}$-modules.
+In particular, we obtain a commutative and cocommutative bialgebra, so we can take $\Spec(\mathcal{H})$; this will be a group-like commutative monoid object in the category of affine spectral schemes over $\Spec(R^{\un}_{\formalgroup})$.
+Since Cartier duality commutes with base change (\textit{cf}.~Proposition~\ref{basechangeinspectralsetting}), we conclude that $\Spec(\mathcal{H})$ base changes to $D(\formalgroup)$ under the map $ R^{\un}_{\formalgroup}$. \end{proof}

+\begin{rem} One might wonder about the possibility of lifting, to the sphere spectrum, the filtration on $D(\formalgroup)$ given by the deformation to the normal cone.
+As we will see in Section~\ref{sec10}, this is substantially more subtle and fails for the case $\formalgroup= \widehat{\GG_m}$. \end{rem}

-\begin{ex} As a motivating example, let $\formalgroup= \widehat{\GG_m}$, the formal multiplicative group over $\mathbb{F}_p$.
-As described in \emph{loc. ci}, this formal group is Cartier dual to $\on{Fix} \subset \W_p$, the Frobenius fixed point subgroup scheme of the Witt vectors $\W_p(-)$.
-This lifts to $R^{un}_{\widehat{\GG_m}}$, which in this case is none other than the $p$-complete sphere spectrum $\mathbb{S}\hat{_p}$.
+\begin{ex} As a motivating example, consider $\formalgroup= \widehat{\GG_m}$, the formal multiplicative group over $\mathbb{F}_p$.
+As described in \emph{loc.\ cit.}, this formal group is Cartier dual to $\on{Fix} \subset \W_p$, the Frobenius fixed point subgroup scheme of the Witt vectors $\W_p(-)$.
+This lifts to $R^{\un}_{\widehat{\GG_m}}$, which in this case is none other than the $p$-complete sphere spectrum $\mathbb{S}\hat{_p}$; \textit{cf}. \cite[Corollary 3.1.19]{ellipticII}.
 In fact, this object lifts to the sphere itself, by the discussion in \cite[Section 1.6]{ellipticII}.
 Hence we obtain an abelian group object in the category $\on{cCAlg}_{\mathbb{S}\hat{_p}}$ of smooth coalgebras over the $p$-complete sphere.
 Taking the image of this along the forgetful functor